 Sydney Trains performs maintenance of the rail assets, and charges NSW Trains for the maintenance of rolling stock, infrastructure and stations utilised by NSW Trains.
-TAHE owns the rail stations, majority of property, certain rolling stock and rail network and provides NSW Trains with access rights to these assets at no additional charge.
+TAHE owns the rail stations, majority of property, certain rolling stock and the rail network and provides NSW Trains with access rights to these assets through an access and licence charge.